 A new meter will allow you to more easily monitor your energy usage, and as a result have more control over how much you consume, as it will help you work out how you can be more energy efficient.
 A business meter can also be a great way to install an energy-friendly ethos among your workforce.

 If you don’t know where your business gas meter is installed and you don’t provide your supplier with regular meter readings, there’s a good chance you’ll be paying too much for your monthly gas bills.
 This is because unless you are supplying your energy supplier with accurate readings every month, your bills will only be estimates – meaning they may in fact be much more than you actually use.
-Even if it turns out your underpaying for your energy, your supplier will get wise to it eventually and you could find your business ends up heavily in debt to them.
+Even if it turns out you're underpaying for your energy, your supplier will get wise to it eventually and you could find your business ends up heavily in debt to them.

 If you have an old meter installed, it may be providing inaccurate readings which, again, could see you under or overpaying each month.